C-Otto/lnd-manageJ/rating.md

 The higher the rating, the better the channel/peer.
 The following values are taken into account to compute the final
 rating:

+1. Received Payments

+   For each mSAT received via a (non-self) payment via the channel/peer, the rating is increased by 1.
-1. Earned fees
+2. Earned fees

    For each mSAT earned by routing out via the channel/peer, the rating is increased by 1.
-2. Sourced fees
+3. Sourced fees

    For each mSAT earned by sats coming in from the channel/peer, but going out via some OTHER peer, the rating is increased by 1.
-3. Rebalance Support (source)
+4. Rebalance Support (source)

    For each 10,000 mSAT taken from the local balance as part of a rebalance transaction (increasing the local balance to some other peer), the rating is increased by 1.
-4. Rebalance Support (target)
+5. Rebalance Support (target)

    For each 10,000 mSAT received as part of a rebalance transaction (increasing the remote balance of some other peer), the rating is increased by 1.
-5. Potential earnings
+6. Potential earnings

    For each 10 mSAT that could be earned by routing the local balance at the current fee rate, the rating is increased by 1.